 - Plant some flower or vegetable seeds in some soil in an egg carton or other container.
 Depending on the time of year and where you live, there are lots of seeds you might choose from.
 Some good ones to try are tomatoes, sunflowers, carrots, peas.
 As a class, keep them watered and in the sun.
 Watch them grow.
-You might even like to try saving tomato seeds and follow the instructions at the end of the book.
-Draw a picture of your seedlings when they grow - Start your own school community garden and enjoy it all year round, just like Zola and her family.
+Plant them out in a painted pot, following the activity instructions at the end of What Zola did on Friday. - Start your own school community garden and enjoy it all year round, just like Zola and her family.
 Teachers might like to involve parents in this rewarding project that teaches children (and adults!) so much about sustainability.
-Organise a plant sale of seedlings you have grown as a class. - Join in National Tree Day and plant some trees. - Plant some sunflower seeds as a class and watch them grow! - Have a class talent quest.
-Find out who in your class has ever tried playing a musical instrument.
-Create a class band and have a performance.
+Organise a plant sale of seedlings you have grown as a class. - Join in National Tree Day and plant some trees. - Draw your favourite things about the sea.
+Try to include as many animals as you can.
+You might like to draw a boat that you would like to sail in, just like Zola and her family.
+Where does your boat go?
+Find out what we can do to ensure the sea is a healthy environment for all its creatures.